View Cart

 Biography

-In October 2019, Scarlett released Catalyst, a radical spoken world album, available on vinyl and all streaming platform.
+Scarlett has four self-published collections of poetry, Rocking Underground (2014) The Lock and The Key (2016) Zoreh (2018) Camille (2019).
+In 2019 she released the spoken word album Catalyst, a radical spoken world album, available on vinyl and all streaming platform.
 Catalyst features seven poems written and performed by Scarlett, the album was produced by the legendary musician and producer Jimmy Page, who creates a visceral sonic landscape from the poems, creating a new poetic form and language.

 Sylvia Whitman of Shakespeare & Company, stated "Scarlett Sabet's poetry is mystical and dreamlike, while also grounded in the gritty realities of our world - in the struggles of women, in friendship, in love that lingers and love that's lost, in the dissolution of childhood and in the tragic consequences of war.
 If you haven't seen Scarlett Sabet perform, seek her out as soon as you can, and be captivated by her words and presence."